Insider Selling: Facebook, Inc. (NASDAQ:FB) CEO Sells 77,300 Shares of Stock

 - On Friday, May 21st, Mark Zuckerberg sold 52,700 shares of Facebook stock.
 The stock was sold at an average price of $317.75, for a total transaction of $16,745,425.00.

-FB has been the subject of a number of recent research reports.
-Barclays raised their price target on shares of Facebook from $350.00 to $410.00 and gave the stock an “overweight” rating in a research report on Thursday, April 29th.
-Susquehanna raised their price target on shares of Facebook from $375.00 to $425.00 and gave the stock a “positive” rating in a research report on Thursday, April 29th.
+Several research firms have issued reports on FB.
+Credit Suisse Group set a $400.00 price target on shares of Facebook and gave the stock a “buy” rating in a research report on Thursday, April 29th.
+Zacks Investment Research lowered shares of Facebook from a “buy” rating to a “hold” rating and set a $308.00 target price on the stock. in a research report on Tuesday, March 23rd.
+Morgan Stanley lifted their target price on shares of Facebook from $345.00 to $375.00 and gave the company an “overweight” rating in a research report on Thursday, April 29th.
+Susquehanna lifted their target price on shares of Facebook from $375.00 to $425.00 and gave the company a “positive” rating in a research report on Thursday, April 29th.
 They noted that the move was a valuation call.
-UBS Group reissued a “buy” rating and set a $380.00 price target on shares of Facebook in a research report on Thursday, April 29th.
-Citigroup lowered shares of Facebook from a “buy” rating to a “neutral” rating in a report on Monday, May 10th.
-Finally, Susquehanna Bancshares lifted their target price on shares of Facebook from $375.00 to $425.00 and gave the company a “positive” rating in a report on Thursday, April 29th.
-One research analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty-three have assigned a buy rating and one has issued a strong buy rating to the company.
-Facebook currently has a consensus rating of “Buy” and an average target price of $370.93.
+Finally, Deutsche Bank Aktiengesellschaft lifted their target price on shares of Facebook from $385.00 to $425.00 and gave the company a “buy” rating in a research report on Thursday, April 29th.
+One equities research analyst has rated the stock with a sell rating, eight have given a hold rating, thirty-three have issued a buy rating and one has given a strong buy rating to the company.
+The stock has an average rating of “Buy” and a consensus price target of $370.93.

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-Coldstream Capital Management Inc. raised its holdings in Facebook by 5.1% in the 1st quarter.
-Coldstream Capital Management Inc. now owns 12,902 shares of the social networking company’s stock valued at $3,800,000 after buying an additional 626 shares during the period.
-HM Payson & Co. raised its holdings in Facebook by 2.9% in the 1st quarter.
-HM Payson & Co. now owns 84,027 shares of the social networking company’s stock valued at $24,748,000 after buying an additional 2,340 shares during the period.
-KB Financial Partners LLC purchased a new stake in Facebook in the 1st quarter valued at about $750,000.
-Ratan Capital Management LP raised its holdings in Facebook by 2.0% in the 1st quarter.
-Ratan Capital Management LP now owns 74,701 shares of the social networking company’s stock valued at $22,002,000 after buying an additional 1,500 shares during the period.
-Finally, Sierra Capital LLC purchased a new stake in Facebook during the first quarter worth about $1,520,000.
-Hedge funds and other institutional investors own 65.63% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of FB.
+OLD Mission Capital LLC purchased a new stake in Facebook in the third quarter worth approximately $251,000.
+FWL Investment Management LLC bought a new position in shares of Facebook during the fourth quarter valued at approximately $2,201,000.
+Sage Mountain Advisors LLC bought a new position in shares of Facebook during the fourth quarter valued at approximately $615,000.
+Wrapmanager Inc. raised its holdings in shares of Facebook by 6.4% during the fourth quarter.
+Wrapmanager Inc. now owns 14,366 shares of the social networking company’s stock valued at $3,924,000 after acquiring an additional 868 shares in the last quarter.
+Finally, Resource Management LLC raised its holdings in shares of Facebook by 15.4% during the fourth quarter.
+Resource Management LLC now owns 3,914 shares of the social networking company’s stock valued at $1,069,000 after acquiring an additional 522 shares in the last quarter.
+65.63% of the stock is owned by institutional investors and hedge funds.

 Facebook, Inc develops products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and in-home devices worldwide.
 The company's products include Facebook that enables people to connect, share, discover, and communicate with each other on mobile devices and personal computers; Instagram, a community for sharing photos, videos, and private messages; Messenger, a messaging application for people to connect with friends, family, groups, and businesses across platforms and devices; and WhatsApp, a messaging application that is used by people and businesses to communicate in a private way.